svaksha/Julia.jl/Mathematics.md

 + [Knitro.jl](https://github.com/yeesian/Knitro.jl) :: Julia interface to the Knitro solver.
 + [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl) :: A Julia package for defining and working with linear maps, also known as linear transformations or linear operators acting on vectors.
 The only requirement for a LinearMap is that it can act on a vector (by multiplication) efficiently.
 + [MovcolN.jl](https://github.com/pwl/MovcolN.jl) :: Moving collocation method to solve one dimensional partial differential equations.
++ [PiecewiseInterpolation.jl](https://github.com/gwater/PiecewiseInterpolation.jl) :: A simple interface for interpolations on timeseries with first order discontinuities (using Dierckx.jl).
 + [SortedVectors.jl](https://github.com/colintbowers/SortedVectors.jl) :: A WIP package that implements a SortedVector type.